 Zeldes doubles as an academic and practitioner.
 She has a dozen best paper awards from international communication associations and 100+ honors and screenings for her documentary films and other creative scholarship that include the Dr. Suzanne Ahn Award for coverage of social justice issues from the Asian American Journalists Association, Edward R. Murrow and Unity awards from the Radio Television Digital News Association, two national Best of Festival Awards from the Broadcast Education Association, Top 25 Public Vote recognition for an exhibit in ArtPrize, four regional Emmys ®, two Tellys, and a handful of awards from the Society of Professional Journalists, Michigan Association of Broadcasters and Michigan Associated Press Editors’ Association awards.

 She was also invited to speak at two Tedx events and featured for her social justice scholarship on MSU’s “Spartans Will” campaign.

 In October 2017, the Filipina Women's Network recognized her with a "100 Most Influential Filipina Women in the World Award" in the category Innovator and Thought Leader.

-Zeldes lives in another suburb of Detroit where she spends her evenings shuttling her four children to sports — basketball, football, volleyball, tennis and baseball — activities.
+Zeldes lives in another suburb of Detroit where she spent pre-COVID-19 her evenings shuttling or attending the sports activities — basketball, football, volleyball, tennis and baseball — of her four children.